Skip to main content

 Feature SNAQ Carb Manager

-Glucose prediction Before you eat
+Glucose prediction

-Published clinical evidence RCT · eClinicalMedicine (The Lancet), 2025
+Peer-reviewed clinical evidence (product-specific) RCT, eClinicalMedicine 2025

 Why users switch.